Cheap Thrills (film)

 Cheap Thrills is a 2013 American black comedy thriller film directed by E. L. Katz in his directorial debut.
-It starts Pat Healy, Sara Paxton, Ethan Embry and David Koechner.
+It stars Pat Healy, Sara Paxton, Ethan Embry and David Koechner.
 The film follows two friends competing in a series of challenges worth different amounts of money given by a rich couple.
 It premiered at South by Southwest (SXSW) on March 8, 2013, and was acquired by Drafthouse Films and Snoot Entertainment.
 It was released on March 21, 2014, in the United States.
 Cheap Thrills received generally positive reviews from critics but was a box-office bomb, grossing $59,424 against a $100,000 budget.

 Plot

-Craig is an auto mechanic who loses his job.
-He is unable to pay his rent and after seeing the eviction sign, he goes to a dive bar, where he meets an old friend from high school, Vince.
-After their reunion, they meet a rich couple, Colin and Violet, who appear friendly and benign initially, and after becoming aware of Craig's dire financial situation, offer them money in return for completing certain tasks to entertain Violet, as it is her birthday.
+Auto mechanic Craig loses his job and cannot pay his rent.
+After seeing the eviction sign, he goes to a dive bar and meets an old friend from high school, Vince.
+They later meet a rich couple, Colin and Violet, who, after becoming aware of Craig's dire financial situation, offer them money in return for completing certain tasks to entertain Violet, as it is her birthday.

 As the first task, Colin offers fifty dollars to whoever between Craig and Vince can drink a shot he pours first.
 From there, the danger of the tasks escalates along with the payout.
 The dares result in a bouncer confronting Craig, who is offered five hundred dollars by Colin to hit him first.
 He does so and is knocked out.
-When he comes to, he realizes he been brought to the home of Colin and Violet.
+When he comes to, he realizes that he has been brought to Colin and Violet's house.
 Tensions between Craig and Vince begin to emerge when they compete with each other in a breath-holding contest and Vince punches Craig in the stomach to prevent him from winning so that he may claim the prize money himself.
 Another dare between Colin and Vince involves Vince urinating on Craig's shoes.
 When Craig angrily goes to clean up in the bathroom, Vince accompanies him and they hatch a plan to rob the couple.
 Vince divulges that there is $250,000, which he instructs Craig to steal as the safe is unlocked.